Sucrose Ester (E473)

 We offer a broad range of sucrose fatty acid esters with carefully controlled HLB values to suit different formulation needs.

 Availability and regulatory status may vary by grade and region, and our technical team can advise on the most suitable option for your application.
+Full nutritional and regulatory information is available on request, depending on grade and market.

 Hydrophilic Sugar Esters (SEF, SFAE)